Unit 2: Differentiation: Definition and Fundamental Properties

 Definition of the derivative at a point

-The derivative of f at a is defined by the limit (when it exists):
+The derivative of at is defined by the limit (when it exists):

 This is called the definition of the derivative.
 Conceptually, the derivative is the rate of change at a specific point, so we use a limit to find the slope as the change in input becomes infinitesimally small.